The Origins of Reiki

 Most of those who have heard of Reiki will know it as an alternative or an holistic therapy, with similarities to other healing-by-touch practices such as spiritual healing.

-There are differences; Spiritual Healing is a form of mediumship in which a naturally gifted person channels or donates energy to effect a cure.
-Reiki Healing is energy channelled by an 'attuned or empowered' person to enable/empower the healee to cure themselves.
-It is based on the principles of Traditional Chinese Medicine and energy transfer techniques like Chi Kung, but unlike Chi Kung, the healer does not donate their own energy, but acts as a channel for the energy, without being drained themselves.
+There are differences: Spiritual Healing is a form of mediumship in which a naturally gifted person channels or donates energy to effect a cure.
+Reiki Healing is energy channelled by a person that has had their Reiki awakened.
+Reiki is within us all, it is not something someone can give you.
+Once awakened you can then begin to heal yourself, and later you may go onto offering others the opportunity to heal also.
+Reiki is based on the principles of Traditional Chinese Medicine and energy transfer techniques like Chi Kung, but unlike Chi Kung, the healer does not donate their own energy, but acts as a channel for the energy, without being drained themselves.

 In the west, Reiki’s primary purpose is seen as that of a healing system.
 While it’s certainly true that Reiki can be used to heal, that’s only part of the story.
 In fact, in terms of the system from which our western Reiki is derived, the healing of others was seen as a side-effect - an incidental, if useful, benefit.
-The original system was developed in the late 1800s by a Japanese Buddhist named Mikao Usui.
-In its original form, ‘Reiki’ was a path to enlightenment and the original impetus for the development of the system was experiencing the personal benefits that would be obtained if one could come to know one’s true purpose in life and be content.
-There are further spiritual exercises within the original system that have yet to be passed to the West.
+The original system was developed in the late 1800s by a man called Mikao Usui, who for part of his life was a Japanese Buddhist Monk.
+In its original form, ‘Reiki’ was a path to 'enlightenment' and the original impetus for the development of the system was experiencing the personal benefits that would be obtained if one could come to know one’s true purpose in life and be content.
+There are spiritual exercises within the original system that have only recently been passed to the West.

 The original Japanese form of Reiki is very different from the way that it has ended up being practised in the West, and we are even now only scratching the surface when it comes to understanding the depth and enormity of Usui’s system.
 The original system, called Usui Teate (pronounced TEE-ahh-TAY) or Usui-Do (Usui’s Way), was a spiritual path: a path to enlightenment, based on committing yourself to carrying out meditations and self-healings, receiving regular spiritual empowerments, and receiving training in an open ended fashion.
 The payoff was experiencing the personal benefits that would be obtained if one could come to know one’s true purpose in life and be content.
 This is rather like the way that martial arts are taught in the West today: you keep turning up and slowly developing your skills, and when it is thought that you have progressed sufficiently, then you are allowed to move on to the next level of training.